 However, if you want to try out the software, I'd recommend downloading them individually, instead of using WD Discovery which can clutter your computer with product placements.

 I tested the 2TB version of the new My Passport SSD, and it did very well.
 The drive delivered the sustained copy speed of more than 478 megabytes per second for reading.
 In writing, it scored 377MB/s.
 These are currently the fastest on the market for any SSD-based, non-RAID portable drive.

 Even though the new My Passport SSD isn't faster than the T5 by a considerable margin, considering the significantly lower cost, it still sure gives the Samsung contender a good run for its money.

-The drive also worked with USB 2.0 port in my trial.
+The drive also worked with a USB 2.0 port in my trial.
 Of course, in this case, its performance was much slower, topping at just around 38MB/s.
-There’s only one USB-C cable in the box but thanks to an included USB-A to USB-C adapter, you can use the drive with any computers, both new and old.
+There’s only one USB-C cable in the box, but thanks to an included USB-A to USB-C adapter, you can use the drive with any computers, both new and old.